 Using the [CLS] (Classification) token from BERT (Bidirectional Encoder Representations from Transformers) directly as a sentence embedding isn't a sound retrieval baseline.
 Reimers & Gurevych (2019) showed that BERT's paired-input architecture is impractical for large semantic search and introduced SBERT so independently encoded sentence vectors could be compared with cosine similarity.[1]
 A pretrained task token hasn't been trained to make nearest-neighbor distance a relevance score.

-Contextual representations can show anisotropy: vectors occupy a narrow cone in the high-dimensional space rather than using directions evenly.[2]
-Think of many policy passages all pointing toward one generic "support text" direction.
-Their cosine scores can look high even when they answer different questions.
+Contextual token representations aren't isotropic in every layer: their directions aren't spread evenly through the available space.[2]
+This anisotropy can give sentence embeddings from an untuned encoder poorly discriminative geometry.
+Many API-doc passages can all point toward one generic "technical docs" direction, so their cosine scores look high even when they answer different questions.
 Contrastive objectives can improve this geometry by rewarding aligned positives while penalizing competing candidates.

-The goal of contrastive learning is simple but powerful: reshape the embedding space so that sentences with similar meaning land close to each other, while unrelated sentences are pushed apart.
+The goal of contrastive learning is simple: reshape the embedding space so that sentences with similar meaning land close to each other, while unrelated sentences are pushed apart.

-The most common training objective here is Information Noise Contrastive Estimation (InfoNCE): for one anchor sentence, the model should rank the true match above every other candidate in the batch.
+The batch-ranking objective used below is commonly called InfoNCE: for one anchor sentence, the model should rank the true match above every other candidate in the batch.

-Think of contrastive learning as matching a support ticket to its true duplicate while pushing away unrelated tickets.
+Contrastive learning matches a developer question to the right API-doc passage while pushing away lookalike but irrelevant docs.
 You want the matching pair close together and every non-match farther away.
-InfoNCE (Information Noise Contrastive Estimation) mathematically formalizes this push-and-pull dynamic.
+InfoNCE mathematically formalizes this push-and-pull dynamic.

 Before looking at the formula, walk through a tiny concrete case.
 Suppose you have a batch of 2 query-passage pairs, and after normalizing their embeddings you measure cosine similarities (which, for unit vectors, are just dot products):